 In this Questrade review we’ll cover what Questrade is and its features and fees.
 Next, we’ll go over the platforms and tools available from Questrade.
 Third, we’ll look into how Questrade compares to other online brokerages.
 We’ll finish off with a beginners guide to getting started with Questrade; from signing up for and account, funding and buying investments to rebalancing your portfolio.

 Questrade is one of Canada’s best regarded and most recommended online brokerages.
 It’s no wonder, with its zero annual fees, low trading fees (with free ETF purchases!) and an easy to use web platform.
-On the downside, its mobile app experience isn’t great but it’s fine for monitoring your account and making occasional trades.
+Questrade’s mobile app experience works great for monitoring your account and making occasional trades.

 👍 No annual or inactivity fees